 235,294,117 phones to be exact.

 From these 235 million phones, 5,000 medals for the Olympics and the Paralympics will be created.
 And all of Japan will now feel more connected to the games and medal ceremonies.

-Whether or not their ambitious goal of 8 metric tons will be reached or not, it’s going to be interesting seeing the world’s best athletes going for green (and gold).
+Whether or not their ambitious goal of 8 metric tons will be reached, it’s going to be interesting seeing the world’s best athletes going for green (and gold).